CenturyLinkCloud/PublicKB/README.md

 1. Then Clone the repo to your desktop.

+1. If you have an existing fork, make sure it's up to date with the latest version of the `master` branch to avoid conflicts.
+See the section on [how to merge the latest version of master into your fork](#merging-an-upstream-repository-into-your-fork).

 1. **Anything in the `master` branch is always deployable.** Create a [new branch](https://github.com/blog/1377-create-and-delete-branches) from `master`.
 Your branch name should be descriptive (e.g., `january-release-notes`, `anti-affinity-policy-faq`) so that others have an idea of what the branch is for.

 1. Once your branch has been created, make your changes (add, edit, delete) your knowledge base article in your favorite Markdown editor (we like [Atom](https://atom.io/)).